 What is Detoxification?

-Detoxification is the first step of recovery, when the body flushes out the toxic substances that caused addiction.
-The process begins when you stop using drugs and alcohol—and continue resisting the urge.
-Detox is a vulnerable period, the first hours and days when your body rids itself of toxic substances so it can prepare to heal.
-It’s an incredibly challenging time for many people who are addicted to drugs or alcohol.
-There are cravings, body aches, irritability, insomnia, nausea and other physical side effects.
-You should not go through this alone.
-Detoxification is most successful under the supervision of medical staff and counselors who can oversee the process and provide whatever comfort is possible.
+Inpatient medical Detox is the first phase of our program.
+This is the period when the body flushes out the toxic substances that caused physical dependence.
+Detox is a vulnerable period, the first hours and days when a person’s body rids itself of toxic substances so it can prepare to heal.
+Because acute withdrawal may be fatal, we carefully monitor our patients and may provide a drug taper to safely detox the body.
+There may be cravings, body aches, irritability, insomnia, nausea and other physical side effects.
+Detoxification is most successful under the supervision of medical staff and counselors who can oversee the process, provide comfort and re-direct negative emotions.
+Learn about our alcohol rehab program.

 Withdrawal symptoms vary depending on the person, the drug and the lifestyle.
 Some will experience very few physical withdrawal symptoms, aside from cravings and irritability.
 Many others will suffer severe physical reactions to detox and risk of medical complications if there are existing health issues.